Hengle/unity-ngui-uilist/README.md

 * assign a callback function to OnItemChanged action, everytime the sub items changed, it'll call the callback function, modify the item in this function
 * call Show() to show your content

-see Example in the project for details
+jump [this](https://orisox.com/2017/04/10/unity-ngui-uilist/)(chinese only) or example in project for details

 ## binary